 2. Ungroup and edit the SVG file

-Before we send our design to cut, let’s go through the steps how to make the perfect decal for your car.
+Before we send our design to cut, let’s go through the steps on how to make the perfect decal for your car.

 If you purchased an SVG or downloaded mine, the chances are that it came with few layers.
 The layers are not there to make your life hard; it’s actually the opposite.
 You have many options to really customized that car decal for your liking.

 For example, if you work with my SVG file, you can make a blackbird with white on the top and spice it up with the yellow eyes and the blue feet.
-The black base layer will make the blue-footed booby pop on any color.
+The black base layer will make the blue-footed booby pop in any color.

 SVG files come grouped by default.